 Welcome to the Oceansouls of America (OSA) site!
 If this is your first visit here, OSA is the North American fan club of the Finnish symphonic metal band Nightwish.
 Here you will find all things related to the band, especially points of interest to fans in the U.S., Canada, Mexico, and the Caribbean.
-Our 11-year anniversary is just around the corner because of fans like you, and we hope to continue serving the Nightwish fan community for many more years to come!
+We are just around the corner from our 13-year anniverary, which is possible because of fans like you, and we hope to continue serving the Nightwish fan community for many more years to come!
 You can now stay even more in touch with the OSA site through our brand-new Facebook, Twitter, Google+, and Tumblr pages; watch some of our favorite videos through our Official YouTube Channel, or look at some of our best onstage Nightwish photos on our new Flickr page!
 Hover your mouse over the "OSA Community" option on the menu to see all the various ways to keep up-to-date with OSA!

 We all know that Nightwish are beloved in their home country of FInland, but now there is also a museum in their hometown of Kitee to commemorate their storied past; where you can see all sorts of items pertaining to Nightwish history!
 The museum was created by none other than Tuomas' mother, and is now open to the public.
 So if you have ever considered making a pilgrimage to Finland, now is as good a time as any!